Last updated: May 2023

 We may need to pass your personal data on to third-party service providers contracted to Moodle in the course of dealing with you.
 We do this because there are services, such as our video conferencing facility, which will not work unless we are able to make these transfers.
 Any third parties we share your data with are obliged to keep your personal data secure and use it only for necessary service delivery.
 When your data is no longer required to fulfil the service, those third parties will be directed to dispose of your data in accordance with our standard procedures.

 We seek to enter into Data Processing Agreements with our third party service providers to ensure they only process your data as instructed by us.
 If you obtain products or services directly from us on behalf of others we will ensure you enter into a Data Processing Agreement (DPA) with us.
 You will also need to enter into a DPA with your students/employees/customers when using our systems.
-An example of our DPA is available on our website.

 How we store personal data